 When I was pregnant with Pumpkin, I really wanted to have a natural childbirth.
 I was in awe of women who had birthed their babies the way nature intended – sans epidural or any other intervention.
 At the end of the day, I just wanted my baby to be born healthy and I saw birthing as something fascinating that I wanted to experience.

 I had my birth plan, my partner was on board, and I hired a doula.
-I took prenatal classes, read a few books, practised deep relaxation techniques and Lamaze.
+I took prenatal classes, read a few books, practiced deep relaxation techniques and Lamaze.
 I figured if I could prepare myself in every way possible, why wouldn’t I?

 When the big day(s) came I wound up experiencing a complication that needed a medical intervention.
 The thing with birth interventions is that the first intervention often sets up a cascade of further interventions.
 For example, often the epidural for pain relief slows down labour, so intravenous Pitocin may be given to speed things up.
 Pitocin can cause stress on your uterus and on the baby and sometimes this can create the need for further interventions.
 If a baby is in distress, he may need medical attention at birth, delaying the first breastfeed.